-In order to participate in the Program, Applicants will be required to complete an application.
-Applicants must agree to provide information to the District and allow the District and/or Installer to verify that information.
-Applicants must agree to receive training on proper wood storage and wood burning practices (if applicable) and device operation and maintenance.
+Applicants will be required to complete an application.
+They must agree to provide information to the District and allow the District and/or Installer to verify that information.
+They must also agree to receive training on proper wood storage and wood burning practices (if applicable) and device operation and maintenance.
 The District will be responsible for verifying the following: